COMP6248-Reproducability-Challenge/Reproducing-Dynamics-Aware-Unsupervised-Discovery-of-Skills/README.md

 * Python (Miniconda or Anaconda is strongly suggested)

 ## Running on colab
-For instructions on running MuJoCo on colab, see: https://colab.research.google.com/drive/1KGMZdRq6AemfcNscKjgpRzXqfhUtCf-V?usp=sharing
+Copy and paste all files on the main branch into cells on collab, deleting the import lines of packages starting with "."
+Install MuJoCo using the following instuctions: https://colab.research.google.com/drive/1KGMZdRq6AemfcNscKjgpRzXqfhUtCf-V?usp=sharing